SaadAAkash/COVID-19-Bangladesh-Android/README.md

 ### Build Instructions

-Step 1.
-Add a `build.gradle` (app-level) file in the path `app/build.gradle` like the following with all the libraries used in this project:
+1. Add a `build.gradle` (app-level) file in the path `app/build.gradle` like the following with all the libraries used in this project:

 ```
 apply plugin: 'com.android.application'